wp-plugins/geo-my-wp/readme.txt

 Using google API tool GEO my WP let you add location to any of your post types, pages or Buddypress members.
 After adding your locations you can create an advance search form including radius values, units (miles and kilometers) and custom taxonomies for post types or profile fields for Buddypress.
 Results will be displayed based on the address entered and the chosen radius ordered by the distance.
 Together with other great features like auto locating user's current location, displaying driving distance, "get directions" link, google map with markers of the location and much more, GEO my WP just might be the coolest GEO tool for WordPress.

-The great features of GEO my WP:
+= The great features of GEO my WP =

 * Works with posts, post types and pages - Add location to any of your post, post types or pages.
 * Works with Buddypress - Buddypress members can add their location.